vovapasko/dmc-front/techdoc.md

 - angular-archwizard
 	> Its like you used to install games in 2009, step by step selecting folder for a game and installing DirectX and launching.
 - angularx-social-login
-	> Awesome package for integration with Google and
+	> Awesome package for integration with Google and Facebook OAuth2, ease to set and use.
+- ngx-quill
+	> Beauty

 We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet, you should use them but you dont have to understand them.